giantjs/giant-developer-guide/src/routing.md

 Giant fires a routing event every time

-- the route is about to change, ie. leaving the current route
+- the route is about to change, i.e. leaving the current route
 - the route *has* changed
 - the document finished loading at a specific route

-Routing events are instances of `$routing.RoutingEvent`, a subclass of `$event.Event`, and have these two properties:
+Routing events are instances of `$routing.RoutingEvent`, a subclass of `$event.Event`, and have these two extra properties:

-- `beforeRoute`: a `Route` instance representing the route we're navigating away from
+- `beforeRoute`: a `Route` instance representing the route we're navigating away from.
+On page (re)load, `beforeRoute` is not defined.
-- `afterRoute`: a `Route` instance representing the route we're navigating to
+- `afterRoute`: a `Route` instance representing the route we're navigating to.

 ### Leaving route

-Events about leaving the current route gives developers the opportunity to prevent the route change go through.
+Events about leaving the current route gives developers the opportunity to prevent the route change from going through.

 ```js
 // prevents navigating to 'dog/photos/fido'